DS-100/su20/syllabus.md

 - The instructors will also be hosting several conceptual office hours per week.
 See the Calendar for more details.
 - Some special lectures will be live (such as the first lecture, last lecture, and any guest lectures).
 Specifics will be on Piazza.

+Note: Alongside each lecture are textbook readings.
+Textbook readings are purely supplementary, and may contain material that is not in scope (and may also not be comprehensive).

 <br>

 ### Homeworks and Projects